Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 Don’t feel pressured by tip screens for non-service transactions.
 You’re not being rude by selecting a lower percentage or custom amount when it doesn’t make sense.
 Most workers understand the difference between earning a tip and just hoping for one.

 Carry small bills for cash tips when possible.
 This ensures your money goes directly to the person who helped you, not through a system where it might be pooled or partially claimed by management.
+After the Supreme Court ruling, this matters more than ever.

 Ask questions when you’re unsure.
 “Does this service charge go to you?” or “Is tipping customary for this?”
 Most workers appreciate directness rather than awkward guessing.